bloomverga/DigitalWallet/README.md

 cd  ..
 ```
 ## Design the SignUp Screen
+All the work in this part will be done in the `screens/SignUp.js` file.
 ### Design the basic SignUp Screen
 We Design the basic SignUp Screen with a KeyBoardAvoidingView, a green linear gradient background and a Scroll View().